hubbleprotocol/hubble-public-api/README.md

 # ...
 ```

-We also use Redis for caching historical results from AWS.
+We also use Redis for caching API responses from PostgreSQL database.
 You can use docker-compose to run an instance of Redis locally.

 Run the API with npm (for debugging) and dependencies with docker-compose: